vanjac/aodix-repair/README.md

 ## Patch instructions

+- Start Aodix
+- Start Cheat Engine (32-bit)
+- Click the flashing button in Cheat Engine, select the Aodix process, and choose Open.
+- Load the `Aodix.CT` cheat table found in this repository.
+After you do this once, Cheat Engine should remember and prompt you to load it the next time.
-Attach Cheat Engine to the Aodix process, load the `Aodix.CT` cheat table, and check the box next to "Bug fixes" to enable all cheats.
+- Check the box next to "Bug fixes" to enable all bug fix patches.
 This should be done before loading any VSTs.

 ### List of patches